sikopet/blog/publish/check-web-app.md

         sleep $[ ( $RANDOM % 10 )  + 1 ]
     done

-It uses the "TCP/IP swiss army knife" tool called `netcat`.
+It uses the "TCP/IP swiss army knife" called `netcat`.
 First it checks whether the port is open.
 If so, it gets the first line of HTTP response header.
-I ran it like this and then graph the output in a spreadsheet application:
+I run it like this and then graph the output in a spreadsheet application:

     ./check-web-app.sh www.google.com 80 >> google.csv &